zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

 > GRAPHUSER_PROFILE created and activated with model: OCI GenAI
 >
 > PL/SQL procedure successfully completed.

 In the next paragraph, story is read into tables.
 First, we will read it into a BLOB which is then converted into CLOB which is suitable for further processing.

-In the next paragraph, story is read into tables.
-First, we will read it into a BLOB which is then converted into CLOB which is suitable for further processing.